 As you can see, low water pressure in the kitchen sink can be caused by many different things.
 In most cases, locating the issue is harder than actually fixing it.

-And when it comes to fixing, doing it by yourself is the cheaper way.
+And when it comes to fixing it, doing it by yourself is the cheaper way.
 It’s not always possible, though.
 Some of the problems mentioned above will require professional help.

 In any case, your low water pressure problem should be addressed immediately.
 If you don’t do something about it, it can lead to new issues further down the line.